 Nothing will change until you start building. – freeCodeCamp.
 1.

 Define your goal Early on, figure out the main goal of your project.
 If you want to break out of your usual design style, focus on the design.
-If you want to test a new framework for your front-end, focus on the code.
 Introducing The Customer Happiness Canvas – Andy Cars – Medium.
 When I designed the Customer Happiness Canvas the aim was to create a tool that provides structure and context for discussing and visualizing the tactics and strategies a startup team employs for getting and keeping customers.

 We know Baremetrics works wonders.
 It has for us!
 That's why we offer a risk-free, 60-day guarantee.
 If Baremetrics doesn't work for you in the first 60 days, no problem.
 The GOLEAN Framework for Growth.
 GOLEAN?

 No this isn’t some blatant battlecry for going lean.
 It’s a mnemonic for a growth framework I created for my last book: Scaling Lean — one that draws heavily on lean startup principles and systems thinking: Goal Observe and Orient Leverage Experiment Analyze Next Action Why the Build-Measure-Learn loop isn’t enough?
 The Build-Measure-Learn loop, codified by Eric Ries, powers the lean startup and draws its inspiration from the Scientific Method.
 Before running experiments, scientists begin with models.
 5 steps to building Minimum Viable Product with Story Mapping.
 In the previous post we have described different concepts of Minimum Viable Products.